marty-oehme/papis-extract/README.md

 - [ ] need hooks to actually pass through information on the thing they worked on (i.e. their document)

 ## Issues

+First, a note in general: There is the functionality to run this plugin over your whole library in a single command and also in a way that makes permanent changes to that library.
+This is intended and, in my view, an important aspect of what this plugin provides and the batch functionality of cli programs in general.
+However, it can also lead to frustrating clean-up time if something messes up or, in the worst case, data loss.
+The extractors attempt to ascertain what files they can operate on with certain heuristics but will not be fail-safe.
+Take the note at the top of this README to heart and always have backups on hand before larger operations.

 A note on the extraction: Highlights in pdfs can be somewhat difficult to parse (as are most things in them).
 Sometimes they contain the selected text that is written on the